JetBrains/amper/docs/Documentation.md

 `Pot.yaml` is a Pot manifest file and is declared using YAML (here is a [brief intro YAML](#brief-yaml-reference)).

 _NOTE: YAML is not the final language choice.
-For the purpose of the prototyping and desing it serves well, but we plan to re-evaluate other options in the future._
+For the purpose of the prototyping and designing it serves well, but we plan to re-evaluate other options in the future._

 A `Pot.yaml` file has several main sections: `product:` (or `products:`), `dependencies:` and `settings:`.
 A pot could produce a single reusable library or multiple native platform-specific applications.